Study of bremsstrahlung radiation coming from a transmission type x-ray generator and its application on EDXRF technique: Analysis

-where $I_0$, $\Omega$, $\theta_1$ are for incident flux, solid angle subtended by the detector with respect to the target and entrance angle, respectively. $\sigma_i$ and $\omega_i$ denote photo-ionization cross section of the i$^{th}$ element for primary radiation and fluorescence yield. $f_i$ is the fraction of radiation of considered x-ray line and $A_i$ is the absorption correction not only for the primary x-rays but also for the fluorescent x-rays inside the target. $\epsilon_i$ is the detector efficiency for fluorescent radiation, $H_i$ is the inter-element enhancement factor and $C_i$ is for relative concentration for i$^{th}$ element of the sample.
-We calculate $I_i$ by using the area under the K-alpha line of each sample.
+Where $I_0$, $\Omega$, $\theta_1$ are for incident flux, solid angle subtended by the detector with respect to the target and entrance angle, respectively. $\sigma_i$ and $\omega_i$ denote photo-ionization cross section of the $i^{th}$ element for primary radiation and fluorescence yield. $f_i$ is the fraction of radiation of the considered x-ray line and $A_i$ is the absorption correction not only for the primary x-rays but also for the fluorescent x-rays inside the target. $\epsilon_i$ is the detector efficiency for fluorescent radiation, $H_i$ is the inter-element enhancement factor and $C_i$ is for relative concentration for $i^{th}$ element of the sample.
+We calculate $I_i$ by using the area under the $K_\alpha$ line of each sample.
 The other terms can be explained as

-where $\theta_2$ is for exit angle, t denotes the thickness of sample, $\mu_s^0$ and $\mu_s^i$ denote the mass absorption coefficients of the sample for primary and fluorescent radiation, respectively.
-Inter-element enhancement factor $H_i$ for infinitely thick sample can be easily calculated by analytically developed expression of Spark\cite{sp} as given by
+where $\theta_2$ is for exit angle, $``t"$ denotes the thickness of the sample, $\mu_s^0$ and $\mu_s^i$ denote the mass absorption coefficients of the sample for primary and fluorescent radiations, respectively.
+Inter-element enhancement factor $H_i$ for infinitely thick sample can be easily calculated by analytically developed expression of \textcite{sparks1975quantitative} as given by

-This enhancement factor denotes the effect of excitation of the i$^{th}$ element due to the j$^{th}$ element. $[\sigma_j]_i$ is for photo-ionization cross-section of the i$^{th}$ element due to the j$^{th}$ element where as $[\sigma_0]_i$ and $[\sigma_0]_j$ are the same for i$^{th}$ and j$^{th}$ element due to the primary radiation.
+This enhancement factor denotes the effect of excitation of the $i^{th}$ element due to the $j^{th}$ element. $[\sigma_j]_i$ is for photo-ionization cross-section of the $i^{th}$ element due to the $j^{th}$ element whereas $[\sigma_0]_i$ and $[\sigma_0]_j$ are the same for $i^{th}$ and $j^{th}$ element due to the primary radiation.
 This factor depends on the matrix element inside the target.
 For our target this factor contributes a very little amount, much less than $1\%$ to the concentration calculation.
 This contribution is so small that we neglect the contribution coming from all other characteristic lines of element $``j"$ that can excite atoms of element $``i"$ in the relevant shell.